 To achieve these parameters the rising main needed to be constructed at a –1.5% grade for the first 450 metres and then +0.9% for the remaining 750 metres.
 Additionally, two curves were designed into the bore, both approximately 30 degrees.
 To meet these specifications the client limited the project tolerances to +/– 150mm in the horizontal and +/– 30mm in the vertical.

 UEA used its 25 tonne Vermeer D50 x 100 HDD rig due to its relatively small footprint.
 The bore could not be completed in a single shot due to design constraints, the accuracy required and the machine parameters.
-Therefore UEA developed a work method to break the project into four smaller achievable bores ranging in length from 220 metres to 400 metres.
+Therefore UEA developed a method to break the project into four smaller achievable bores ranging in length from 220 metres to 400 metres.
 The site at which the bores could be positioned was restricted by the location of trees, roads and pedestrian access.
-As each section of the main was installed it was pressure tested and CCTV inspected, this ensured that all sections of the main were not ponding and that the PE welds were structurally sound.
+As each section of the main was installed it was pressure tested and CCTV inspected.
+This ensured that all sections of the main were not ponding and that the PE welds were structurally sound.

 For more information about this project or UEA Trenchless, please send enquiries to Steven Hopkins.